 Laurel Falls is the only place I remember visiting on my very first trip to Great Smoky Mountains National Park as a college student.
 In the heat and humidity of summertime in the South, the mist of the cool mountain waterfall is so refreshing.
 A waterfall hike through the shaded forest is a great way to get out into nature and beat the heat at the same time.

-3. Float Down a Stream at Deep Creek near Bryson City, North Carolina
+3. Float Down a Stream at Deep Creek Near Bryson City, NC

 4. Drive the Roaring Fork Motor Nature Trail